This occurs when you make substantial changes to your identity as a business in an effort to better appeal to customers and reflect who you are.

 Part of your strategy should entail launching the brand internally a few weeks before it goes public.
 This gives you the opportunity to notice and repair any issues so the transition for the public will go as smoothly as possible.
 It also allows your employees to adjust to the change.
 You should unveil your new brand with much fanfare.
 Advertise about it.
 Have your employees promote it.
 Stress how it will impact your customers in a positive way.
 All of this works to prove that the shift you are making is a good idea.

 Changing your company's branding is an intricate process that needs to be carefully considered before you start.
 Going in without a plan could negatively affect your business in many ways.
-Do research, consult advisors and listen to both your employees and your customers when developing a plan to rebrand your business for the better.
+Do research on the top branding companies, consult advisors and listen to both your employees and your customers when developing a plan to rebrand your business for the better.

 Disclaimer: The opinion of Insercorp Water Cooler Bloggers are of their own and do not reflect the official position(s) of Insercorp LTD.